dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 - Awaiting final configuration from “Microsoft”
 - Guided Access app unavailable.
 Please contact your administrator.
 This issue can happen if:
-- there is a temporary outage with Apple services, or
+- there's a temporary outage with Apple services, or
-- iOS enrollment is set to use VPP tokens as shown in the table but there is something wrong with the VPP token.
+- iOS enrollment is set to use VPP tokens as shown in the table but there's something wrong with the VPP token.
 | Enrollment settings | Value |
 | ---- | ---- |
 | Platform | iOS |